- All COVID-19-Related Information and Policies

 - Children aged 0-13 must have direct and hands-on parental or parental-approved 18+ year old guardian supervision at all times.

-- Children may use the spa when they’re tall enough to keep their heads completely out of the water with their feet firmly touching the bottom (not just the bench).
+- Children may use the spa once they’re tall enough to keep their heads completely out of the water with their feet firmly touching the bottom (not just the bench).

-For health and safety reasons, children of these ages are not permitted at any time in the weight and cardio areas, the sauna, or the racquetball/squash courts.
-Infants may not be left in carriers while their guardian exercises nearby.
-Carriages/ strollers are not permitted on the track.
+- Age 0-5 years: For health and safety reasons, children of these ages are not permitted at any time in the weight areas, cardio area, or the sauna.

 For non-emergency aid such as ice and band aids, please go to the Front Desk.
 Please also immediately inform Campus Recreation staff of any unsafe condition, suspicious activity, or maintenance/ custodial needs.